-In addition to core subjects Holy Trinity students enjoy instruction in Spanish, Physical Education, Art, Music, and Computer classes beginning in Prek3.
-All of our students have the advantage of state of the art technology in every classroom including SmartBoards, student all in one computers and 1:1 iPad technology.
+In addition to core subjects Holy Trinity students enjoy instruction in Spanish, Physical Education, Art, Music, and Technology classes beginning in Prek3.
+All of our students have the advantage of state of the art technology in every classroom including SmartBoards, and 1:1 iPad technology.

-Holy Trinity Catholic School implements the curriculum of the Diocese of Dallas which is based on standards from the following national organizations which meet or exceed the requirements of the state of Texas:
+Holy Trinity Catholic School implements the curriculum of the Diocese of Dallas which is based on standards which meet or exceed the requirements of the state of Texas.

 In 1963 Holy Trinity was the first Catholic elementary school in the Diocese to become accredited.
-Today Holy Trinity Catholic School of Dallas is fully accredited by the Texas Catholic Conference Education, AdvanEd/Southern Association of Colleges and Schools, and by the Texas Educational Agency.
+Today Holy Trinity Catholic School of Dallas is fully accredited by the Texas Catholic Conference of Bishops Education Department, AdvanEd/Southern Association of Colleges and Schools.

 Holy Trinity Catholic School offers young children a complete early childhood learning opportunity that fully prepares them for the expectations and requirements of elementary school.
 Our classes are tailored for the needs of three, four, and five year old children and offer a balance of academic, religious, and social experiences.
-Our Pre-Kinder and Kindergarten classes are full-day classes that follow the guidelines in the Diocese of Dallas curriculum and the standards established by the TCCED.
+Our Pre-Kinder and Kindergarten classes are full-day classes.

 Holy Trinity elementary school focuses on developing the whole child.
 Students in grades 1 through 5 learn values and skills which enable them to build from one grade level to another.
 Technology is incorporated into the content area of all subjects.
-Students focus on critical thinking, problem-solving, and cooperative learning skills all designed to equip them for the 21st century.
+Students focus on critical thinking, problem-solving, and cooperative learning skills all designed to equip them for college and heaven.

 Middle School students at Holy Trinity prepare for the academic standards needed for high school.
-In addition to curriculum-based learning, students are trained to handle themselves in an appropriate manner in dealing when adults.
-Eighth grade students also take coursework in public speaking.
-Additionally eighth graders receive ISEE test preparation.
+Eighth graders receive ISEE test preparation.
 The ISEE exam is mandatory for application to all Catholic high schools.

 Guidelines for Homework